biaslab/ForneyLab.jl/doc/src/distributions_messages.rst

 .. function:: isProper(p::ProbabilityDistribution)

     Returns true/false according to whether or not ``p`` is a proper probability distribution.
-A distribution is proper if and only if (i) the pdf/pmf is upper bounded by 1, and (ii) the integral/sum of the pdf/pmf over the entire domain equals 1.
+A distribution is proper if and only if (i) the pdf/pmf is non-negative, and (ii) the integral/sum of the pdf/pmf over the entire domain equals 1.

 Moreover, the following optional methods might be implemented: